When is a Trip is Canceled by the Captain?

 Our goal is to ensure your safety and the safety of the crew.
-If the sea conditions are too rough with large waves, we will cancel a trip.
+If the sea conditions are too rough with large waves, we will cancel the trip.
 We may also cancel if we know for sure that there are incoming thunderstorms approaching.

 Looking at the weather and determining when to cancel a trip is tricky business.
 The weather forecast on Cape Cod can change in an instant.
-Mark Twain, once said, “If you don’t like New England weather, wait a few minutes”.
-On the Cape that can’t be more true.
+Mark Twain once said, “If you don’t like New England weather, wait a few minutes”.
+On the Cape, that can’t be more true.
 If you try to plan your Cape Cod vacation around the long-range weather forecast, you might not come at all.
-Most of the time you’ll see a chance of showers or thunderstorms forecast for most of the week.
+Most of the time, you’ll see a chance of showers or thunderstorms forecast for most of the week.
 The weather turns out fine.
 You have to play with the weather on the Cape day by day.
 Sometimes hour by hour.
 That makes it tough on us captains.

 The type of trip